stenglein-lab/SIV_to_HIV-2/README.md

 This pipeline assumes paired-read fastq files as inputs, e.g. stock_virus_R1.fastq stock_virus_R2.fastq

-To run the pipeline, specify the sample name, for instance run:
+To run the pipeline on a single dataset, specify the sample name.
+For instance, run:

 `./identify_variants stock_virus`